tetherless-world/ontology-engineering/docs/ontology_development.md

 ## Setting up Blazegraph tutorial

 ### Install Java

 Find install link here: https://bit.ly/38kxlR4

 Ubuntu users can run the following command `sudo apt update && sudo apt install default-jdk`

 ### Download blazegraph:

-You can find the latest release here: https://github.com/blazegraph/database/releases/ Download the jar file
+You can find the latest release here: https://github.com/blazegraph/database/releases/

+Download the jar file

+### Create a working directory

+Create a directory called “blazegraph”

+Move the jar file into that directory

+### Download the ontology file

+Download validation ontology by first going to https://bit.ly/3eClMpE

+Right click and save this file into your working directory

+### Start Blazegraph
+Open a terminal window

+Linux: Press Ctrl+Alt+t

+Windows: Search for 'cmd'
+Mac: Double click /Applications/Utilities/Terminal

+Within the terminal, change to your working directory `cd blazegraph`

+Run blazegraph
+`java -server -Xmx4g -jar blazegraph.jar`

+### Open blazegraph UI
+Once blazegraph has started, use a web browser to go to the URL that is specified

+### Load the ontology
+Go to the Update tab

+Click 'Choose File' and load the ontology file

+Specify the Type as 'RDF Data and the Format as 'Turtle'

+Press the Update button and switch over to the query tab -- we are ready to begin!